- Why are aluminum radiators better than copper/brass?

 We keep most of our popular numbers on the shelf, those generally ship within 24 hrs.
 For items that are not in stock, lead times are generally 7-10 business days to build a standard item and 15-30 business days for a custom or modified design.

-Our direct fit radiators do not require any modifications to install in the stock vehicle applications.
+Our radiators do not require any modifications to install in the stock vehicle applications.
 Custom, modified or conversion radiators may take some modification based off the application which is outlined in the vehicle description.
+If considering a complete system with a shroud, fan(s), AC condenser, intercooler, overflow tanks or expansion tank you will need/want to understand the space you have to work with and compare that to the blueprints and drawings we provide to ensure that you have the space needed for the package you are considering.

 Before installing your Wizard Cooling radiator you will need to know your car’s current engine operating temperature while idle and at highway speed.
 Most users report a 20-40 degree reduction in temperature from their baseline readings.